Sulphur0/fp2project/README.md

 - raw values, represented by `$<val>`
 - memory addresses, represented by `[<adr>]`
 - registers, represented by `%<reg>` - valid registers are `ra` `rb` `rc` `rd`
-- line labels, represented by `.<line>` - used in jump-like instructions.
-For example, `.4` means the same as the address of the call located on the 4th line of code, counting from 0
+- labels, represented by `.<line>` - used in jump-like instructions.
+A label is created by writing it down first on an empty line, after which any jumps to that label will automatically move the program counter to the call right after the label declaration.
+Labels with `<line>` set to integer `n` are automatically declared to refer to the `n`-th line of non-whitespace, no-only-comment and non-label-declaring code, counting from 0.

 You can call the following instructions:
 - `hlt`